Paul L. Maier

-Paul L. Maier (born May 31, 1930) is a historian and novelist.
-He has written several works of scholarly and popular non-fiction about Christianity and novels about Christian historians.
-He is the former Russell H. Seibert Professor of Ancient History at Western Michigan University, from which he retired in 2011, retaining the title of professor emeritus in the Department of History.
+Paul L. Maier (May 31, 1930 – February 27, 2025) was an American historian and novelist.
+He wrote several works of scholarly and popular non-fiction about Christianity and novels about Christian historians.
+He was the Russell H. Seibert Professor of Ancient History at Western Michigan University, from which he retired in 2011, retaining the title of professor emeritus in the Department of History.
 He previously served as Third Vice President of the Lutheran Church–Missouri Synod.

 Early life and education

-Maier is the son of Walter A. Maier (1893–1950), founder and long time speaker of The Lutheran Hour.
-He is a graduate of Harvard University (M.A., 1954) and Concordia Seminary, St. Louis (M. Div., 1955).
+Maier was born on May 31, 1930, as the son of Walter A. Maier (1893–1950), founder and long time speaker of The Lutheran Hour.
+He was a graduate of Harvard University (M.A., 1954) and Concordia Seminary, St. Louis (M. Div., 1955).
 On a Fulbright Scholarship, Maier studied at the University of Heidelberg, Germany, and Basel, Switzerland.
 At Basel, Maier studied under scholars Karl Barth and Oscar Cullmann.
 He received his Ph.D., summa cum laude, in 1957.

-Personal life

-Maier is married to Joan and has four daughters.
-He is a member of the Lutheran Church-Missouri Synod.